What is Explosion Proof?

 Organisations such as CSA groups and FM Approvals mark products that have been tested and conform to the strict standards set by the NFPA.
 These marks which include ATEX and IECEx, can be used to determine the compliance of the product with the standards.

 The product prototype is first sent to a testing laboratory, where the engineers do rigorous testing to fully ensure that the device is explosion proof.
 If the test is successful, a certificate is granted to the product, and the product will be considered as certified, and safe for installation for hazardous applications.

 This method is one where the explosion or spark is permitted to take place, but must remain confined in an encased enclosure built to resist the excess pressure and stress created by an internal explosion, thus impeding the propagation to the surrounding environment.

 Gases are allowed to escape through any paths or openings that exist in the enclosure during an explosion.
 These pathways or openings are specifically designed so that any escaping gases will be able to sufficiently cool down as they exit through the openings.
 This helps to ensure that the gases do not react with the outside environment, causing a larger explosion.

-International Metal Engineering offers a wide range of Ex “d” explosion proof products to cater to your hazardous area needs.
+International Metal Engineering offers a wide range of Ex “d” explosion proof products and explosion proof junction boxes to cater to your hazardous area needs.
 You can come to our Contact Page to send in an enquiry, or drop us a call at +65 6353 6506 to find out more about the multitude of explosion proof products we have available.